-Epcot is different so this advice might just help you to decide if it’s right for you.
-If you go expecting a theme park you’ll be shocked.
+Epcot is different to any other theme park, it has a few rides, some cool experiences and food, lots and lots of lovely food!
+If you go expecting a theme park you’ll be shocked because its much more than that.
 Epcot stands for Experimental Prototype Community of Tomorrow!

 Built after Magic Kingdom, and at almost twice the size, Epcot is a strange old place indeed.
-It’s all really cool!
+It’s all really cool though, so read on to find out our top Epcot Advice.

 “Part theme park, part all you can eat Experience, part learning.
 Epcot has it all”